pcc.edu/programs/criminal-justice/

 CJA 224.
 Women, Gender & Crime.
 3 Credits.

-Examines the Bill of Rights with a focus on rights associated with government intrusion during police contact and investigation.
-Covers rights related to free expression, privacy, searches, seizures, self-incrimination and others.
-Introduces remedies available for unlawful police conduct.
-Recommended: CJA 112 and WR 121Z or any writing course for which WR 121Z is a prerequisite.
+Introduces the Bill of Rights with a focus on rights associated with government intrusion during police contact and investigation.
+Covers rights related to free expression, police interrogation, self-incrimination, right to counsel, and others.
+Presents remedies available for unlawful police conduct.
+Prerequisites: CJA 112.
 Audit available.

 CJA 227.
 Intro to Cybercrime.
 3 Credits.

 Provides foundational knowledge and technologies needed to detect, investigate, and prevent computer-related crimes.
 Introduces current trends centered on exploiting individuals as well as private and government institutions.
 Examines laws and dynamics of prosecuting cybercrime.
-Recommended: WR 115.
+Prerequisites: CJA 111.
 Audit available.

 CJA 230.
 Police Report Writing.
 3 Credits.

 Introduces police report writing.
 Covers appropriate narrative structures necessary for operational police reports.
 Includes critical legal aspects, content, organization, and grammar.
 Focuses on producing a quality police report capable of withstanding courtroom scrutiny.
-Prerequisite: WR 121Z or any writing course for which WR 121Z is a prerequisite.
+Prerequisites: CJA 111.
 Audit available.

 CJA 231.
 Crime Scene Photography.
 3 Credits.